mrismanaziz/Reforestation/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## Why did the man run around his bed?
+Because he was trying to catch up on his sleep!